 Domat Control System presented at ISH trade fair the room unit range including those with CO2 sensors, room controller, and freely programmable process stations.

-This training is focused on new development tool Merbon IDE.
+This training will be focused on new development tool Merbon IDE.

 This training is marked as an ongoing training to basic Merbon IDE training.